Alexander Sørloth: RB Leipzig

-After playing for his national team in the first two group matches of UEFA Nations League, Sørloth failed to return to Trabzon prior to Trabzonspor's upcoming league fixture against Beşiktaş.
+After playing for his national team in the first two group matches of the UEFA Nations League, Sørloth failed to return to Trabzon prior to Trabzonspor's upcoming league fixture against Beşiktaş.
 On 22 September 2020, Sørloth signed for RB Leipzig for an initial fee of €20 million plus €2 million in potential add-ons, with any proceeds to be shared evenly between Trabzonspor and Crystal Palace.
 On 2 December 2020, he scored the game-winning goal against İstanbul Başakşehir in a 4–3 win in the 2020–21 UEFA Champions League, which was his first goal for the club.

 Loan to Real Sociedad

 On 25 August 2021, Sørloth moved to La Liga side Real Sociedad on a season-long loan deal.
 On 29 August 2022, he returned to the Txuri-urdin on loan for another year.

 Villarreal

 On 25 July 2023, La Liga club Villarreal announced the signing of Sørloth on a five-year deal, for a reported fee of €10 million.
 On 27 August, he scored his first goal for the club in a 4–3 loss to Barcelona.
 On 19 May 2024, he scored four goals in a 4–4 draw in a league game against Real Madrid, reaching his 23rd goal, without penalty kicks, of the 2023–24 season as La Liga's top scorer with one match remaining.
 He was eventually surpassed by just one goal by Artem Dovbyk, who scored a hat-trick on the final matchday of the season.